Annie — Finding Yourself, Releasing and Becoming

 THE BIRTH OF ANNIE

-Born on October 19, 2002, in Manila, Philippines, she spent her early years growing up in an orphanage convent run by nuns.
-As the oldest child there, she wasn’t just surviving — she was caring for others.
-She cooked, cleaned, sewed, and became an older sister to many children at Little Mary’s Home, forming deep emotional roots that still live with her today.
+Born on October 19, 2002, in Manila, Philippines, Annie's early years were spent in an orphanage convent run by nuns.
+As the oldest child there, she didn’t just survive; she thrived by caring for others.
+Cooking, cleaning, and sewing became her daily routine.
+She became a big sister to many children at Little Mary’s Home, forming deep emotional roots that still resonate with her today.
 At 11 years old, she was adopted and moved to the United States, growing up in Springfield, Missouri, before later relocating to St. Louis at 23.
-Her upbringing was vastly different from most of her generation.
-She wasn’t raised on technology or social media.
-English wasn’t her first language — she taught herself by watching television.
-Even then, music was never a plan.
-It was something distant, something she didn’t believe she was capable of.

 VULNERABILITY AS LANGUAGE, MUSIC AS THERAPY